 In Thailand, we find explicit offerings of (male) prostate treatments named Prostate Massage, G-Spot Prostate Massage, Lingam-Prostate Massage, or Jabkasai-Prostate Massage.
-Sometimes the sessions have a strictly therapeutic aim but more often the treatments are offered as erotic sensual pleasure massages, and now and again it’s a combination of both therapy and pleasure.
+Sometimes the sessions have a strictly therapeutic aim but more often than not the treatments are offered as erotic sensual pleasure massages, and now and again it’s a combination of both therapy and pleasure.

 What is the Prostate?